zyh10655/Prediction-of-online-review-Usefulness/README.md

 ## Preprocessing

-- Importing raw data into SQL database:
+- Importing raw data & saving to disk:
 Run `initDB` (see scripts) first.
-Then run `importYelp.ipynb` to import data into SQL.
+Then run `importYelp.ipynb` to import data into SQL, join relevant columns, and save to disk as a compressed file `preprocessing/processed_data/joined.pickle.bz2`

-- Joining data together:
-Run `joinData`.